 Less of an actual subtype and more of a hypothesis, autoimmune POTS is thought to occasionally be connected to other autoimmune conditions, especially Hashimoto’s thyroiditis.
 Since many of the biomarkers of autoimmune disease match those seen in people with POTS, researchers believe there might be a connection.

 The cause of POTS isn’t always clear.
 That’s because the condition doesn’t trace back to one root cause for every person that has it.
 There is some evidence that certain genes may contribute to POTS development.

 Although POTS can affect anyone of any age, about

 Sometimes, POTS symptoms may be triggered by life events, such as:

 These events may change the way that the ANS behaves for a period of time.

 If you think you are experiencing symptoms of POTS, talk with a doctor.
 They will most likely ask detailed questions about:

 - how long the symptoms have been occurring

-- how much your symptoms affect you
+- how much the symptoms affect you

 If your doctor suspects POTS, they’ll observe you sitting, lying down, and standing.
 They will record your pulse and blood pressure after every position change and note what symptoms you experience.

-You doctor may also recommend a tilt table test.
+Your doctor may also recommend a tilt table test.
 As the name suggests, this test involves being fastened to a table while it is moved to different angles and positions.
 Your doctor will also monitor your vital signs during this test.